 Giel Rutten.
-Giel Rutten joined Amkor in January 2014 as the Executive Vice President of Advanced Products.
+Giel Rutten joined Amkor in January 2014 as Executive Vice President of Advanced Products.
 Mr. Rutten has close to 30 years of experience in the global semiconductor industry.
 Over the previous four years, he served as Chief Executive Officer of Ledzworld, an LED technology company.
 Prior to that, he was Senior Vice President and General Manager for the Home Business Unit of NXP B.V. (formerly, Philips Semiconductors).
 Mr. Rutten first joined Philips in 1984, and served in various key management positions in the areas of general management, marketing, operations and engineering in Europe, Asia and the United States.
 Mr. Rutten holds a Master's degree in Physics and Chemistry from the University of Nijmegen, the Netherlands.

 Joanne Solomon.
-Joanne Solomon has served as Executive Vice President and Chief Financial Officer since January 2009 and as Corporate Vice President and Chief Financial Officer since November 2007.
-Prior to assuming her position as Chief Financial Officer, Ms. Solomon served as our Senior Vice President of Finance and Corporate Controller since 2006.
+Joanne Solomon has served as Executive Vice President and Chief Financial Officer since January 2009 and as Corporate Vice President and Chief Financial Officer, Ms. Solomon served as our Senior Vice President of Finance and Corporate Controller since 2006.
 Ms. Solomon joined Amkor in 2000 and has held a number of finance and accounting positions, including Senior Vice President Finance and Treasurer, Vice President Finance and Business Assurance, Vice President Financial Planning and Analysis, and Senior Director Reporting and Analysis.
-Ms. Solomon also worked at PricewaterhouseCoopers for 10 years, and is a certified public accountant.
+Ms. Solomon also worked at PricewaterhouseCoopers for 10 years and is a certified public accountant.
 Ms. Solomon holds a Bachelor's degree in Business and Administration from Drexel University and an M.B.A. in International Management from the Thunderbird School of Global Management.

 John C. Stone.
-John C. Stone joined Amkor in 2002 and has served in various senior sales management positions.
-He is currently the Executive Vice President of Global Sales and Marketing.
-Prior to assuming his current position, Mr. Stone served as Corporate Vice President for U.S. IDM Sales since 2011, and as Senior Vice President of Southwest Region Sales since 2006.
+John C. Stone was appointed Executive Vice President of Worldwide Sales and Marketing in July 2013.
+Prior to assuming his current position, Mr. Stone served as Corporate Vice President for U.S. IDM Sales since 2011 and as Senior Vice President of Southwest Region Sales since 2006.
+Mr. Stone has also held various other senior sales management positions since joining Amkor in 2002.
 He has over 30 years of industry experience in semiconductor package engineering, sales and sales management, including executive and management positions with ChipPAC, Kyocera America, Sumitomo America and General Electric Ceramics.
 Mr. Stone holds a Bachelor's degree in Engineering from Purdue University.